Lately, we have been discussing the use of herbs in skincare.

 Herbs such as allantoin and flax, found in the H20 hydrating complex act as natural humectants, locking moisture against the skin, attracting and retaining water in the top layers of the skin, keeping it naturally moist and hydrated.

 Calendula, Rosemary herb extract, and Echinacea are great for boosting cellular renewal, and Comfrey is a well-known herb for stimulating cell growth.
-Horsetail is also extremely regenerating, it’s not known as the beauty herb for nothing.
+Horsetail is also extremely regenerating; it’s not known as the beauty herb for anything.

 Red Raspberry, Nettle, Fennel, Yarrow, Burdock Root, Linden, and Lime flower, are all herbs that make wonderful inclusions for an oily, combination skin – they are extremely detoxifying, helping to pull impacted plugs from deep within congested pores.

-Some herbs stimulate nerve endings and improve circulation, Elderflower, Benzoin, Gum Arabic, Peppermint, and Sage, are all good examples of stimulating herbs.
+Some herbs stimulate nerve endings and improve circulation, Elderflower, Benzoin, Gum Arabic, Peppermint, and Sage are good examples of stimulating herbs.

 Here at the Naked chemist, we aim is to harness the richness and diversity of New Zealand’s natural botanical habitat in our formulas.
-This we have managed to achieve with ceramide barrier repair balm and Miracle cleanse, amongst many others, delivering healing energy to below the skin’s surface, bringing it back into balance and returning it to optimum health.
+We have managed to achieve with ceramide barrier repair balm and Miracle cleanse, amongst many others – delivering healing energy to below the skin’s surface, bringing it back into balance and returning it to optimum health.

 It is important to note that while many herbs do have wonderful properties for the skin, many of them are too active to be used on sensitive skin type, especially on the face.
 Peppermint is one such herb; it contains menthol which can be too stimulating in large amounts.

 This study is an interesting read, it looks at the plants that are used to treat skin diseases.